thenbrent/map-cap/readme.txt

 Install this plugin to control which roles can publish, edit and delete posts of each custom type.

+= For Plugin Developers =

-For the technically endowed, this plugin takes care of mapping meta capabilities for custom post types.
-If you're developing a plugin that uses custom post types, check out the mc_map_meta_cap function to learn how to control who can do what with your custom post type.
+This plugin takes care of mapping meta capabilities for custom post types.
+If you're developing a plugin that uses custom post types, check out the mc_map_meta_cap function to learn how to control capabilities for your custom post type.

 == Installation ==